 For future female leaders interested in starting or advancing your career in STEM fields, we asked some of our teammates to share their best advice for unlocking career opportunities.
 Here are 5 pieces of advice from some of our team members.

-Jennifer Hallgarth, LPG, Director of Technical Operations
+Jennifer Hallgarth, LPG, Regional Director

 Jennifer Hallgarth is one of our highest level directors and administratively oversees the majority of our technical staff, which is the heart of our business.
 She is also a champion for the environment and an entrepreneur as a beekeeper in her spare time.